-In the future, posters and postcards of the ICRC should also be analysed in parallel with photographs and movies.
-More scholarly work should be done to compare the ICRC’s historical visual humanitarianism with contemporary campaigns carried out by other organisations, both European and American.
-Attention should be devoted to the transfer of models, which seem to connect “modern” interwar humanitarianism with colonial photography, anti-slavery photography, and religious journals and pamphlets.
-Culturally, the Swiss and Western aesthetics and symbolism, from the end of the 19th century to the beginning of the 20th century, might be productively examined to contextualize the iconographical language of the ICRC at the end of the First World War.
+In the future, posters and postcards of the ICRC should also be analyzed in parallel with photographs and movies.
+More scholarly work should be done to compare the ICRC’s historical visual humanitarianism with contemporary campaigns carried out by other organizations, both European and American.
+Attention should be devoted to the transfer of models, which seem to connect “modern” interwar humanitarianism with colonial photography, antislavery photography, and religious journals and pamphlets.
+Culturally, the Swiss and Western aesthetics and symbolism, from the end of the nineteenth century to the beginning of the twentieth century, might be productively examined to contextualize the iconographical language of the ICRC at the end of the First World War.
 These insights into the iconography of the ICRC would permit an in-depth reconstruction of human emotional communities and an examination of the understudied relationship between the donors and the victims/recipients.
 The ICRC’s visual humanitarianism would also benefit from a gender analysis.
 Delegates and doctors depicted the male strength of the organization, while in other images the ICRC was portrayed as a caring mother.

 All in all, a focus on the visual representation of the ICRC shows that it was in the early 1920s that humanitarianism was transformed into a mass marketing venture, when current communication and fundraising practices were first formulated and implemented.
 The history of the visual representation of the ICRC is a useful lens through which to interpret the specific Swiss and international contexts in which the organization operated.

-Fig. 6.1 “War between Greece and Turkey.
-Prisoners of war being repatriated under ICRC auspices.” © Photothèque CICR (DR), V-P-HIST-00981-65, 1922.

-Fig. 6.2 “Post World War I – Narva, Ivangorod fortress.
-ICRC transit point for Russian prisoners of war repatriated from Germany and German prisoners of war coming from Russia.” © Photothèque CICR (DR)/V-P-HIST-03054-06, 1921.

-Fig. 6.3 “Post World War I – Stettin.
-Arrival of the ‘Bagdad’ transporting German prisoners of war repatriated from Russia.” © Photothèque CICR (DR)/V-P-HIST-01128, 09/1920.

-Fig. 6.4 “Soviet Armenia 1921–1922, Eriwan.
-Orphans.” © Photothèque CICR (DR)/s.n., V-P-HIST-00387-11.

-Fig. 6.5 “Après-guerre 1914–1918 – Kowel.
-Orphelinat fondé par le CICR.” © Photothèque CICR (DR)/V-P-HIST-00382-41, 06/1919.

-Chapter 7
+7

 Children and Other Civilians

-Photography and the Politics of Humanitarian Image-making
+Photography and the Politics of Humanitarian Image-makingMaking

 Heide Fehrenbach

-Fig. 7.1 Here

 For over a century, humanitarian appeals have increasing relied upon images of children to raise public awareness and funds to alleviate human suffering.
-American photographer Théresè Bonney’s wartime image of an exhausted French boy fleeing Nazi bombardment is a case in point.
+American photographer Théresè Bonney’s wartime image of an exhausted French boy fleeing Nazi bombardment is a case in point (Figure 7.1).
 Collapsed on an improvised bed of burlap bundles, the worldly goods of refugees-on-the-move, the boy’s small hunched body dominates the frame.
-His head hangs heavily forward, drawing our eyes to his exposed legs and rounding his shoulders to provide us a peek at the scene beyond.
+His head hangs heavily forward, drawing our eyes to his exposed legs and his rounded shoulders to provide us a peek at the scene beyond.
 Although mute, his image strains to tell us something about the undeserved effects of war and the vulnerability of the displaced.
 If only we could properly decipher it, it suggests, we could attend to its message and his needs.